 North Harris has one of the highest densities of golden eagles in the Europe.
 This is a result of plenty of good quality habitat for this species combined with very little human disturbance.
-We would like to share with you some of the work undertaken here this year by Natural Research Ltd with support from the Lewis and Harris Raptor Study Group and the North Harris Trust.
+We would like to share with you some of the work undertaken here by Natural Research Ltd with support from the Lewis and Harris Raptor Study Group and the North Harris Trust.

 Gleann Miabhaig sits in the centre of North Harris and is the site of our famous Eagle Observatory that has allowed many thousands of visitors and locals to enjoy the majesty of this iconic species without disturbing the breeding pair in the surrounding territory.

-Breeding was successful this year for the Gleann Miabhaig pair and a male chick hatched sometime in early May 2019.
+Breeding was successful for the Gleann Miabhaig pair and a male chick hatched sometime in early May 2019.
 He was identified as a good candidate for a nationwide satellite tracking project.
 The aim of this Natural Research project is to discover more about the golden eagle lifecycle between fledging and establishing a territory.
 It will give a greater understanding of how these birds interact with their environment and are impacted by human land use.

 The process of reaching maturity can take up to five years and relatively little is known about this interesting stage of their lives.
 The Gleann Miabhaig chick was tagged in June 2019.
 This involves fitting a small rucksack-type harness which weighs only 1-2% of the eagle body weight and sends its location via satellites several times a day.

 Juvenile golden eagles usually spend a few months within their parent’s territory after they fledge until they have perfected their flying and hunting skills.
 The video above shows some satellite data from September and we can see that this holds true as he does a little exploring but spends most of his time in his natal territory around Gleann Miabhaig.
 He is just learning how to interact with his environment and at this stage he is making short flights and spending much of his time perching on sheltered crags.